 Options for Notarized Title Transfer

-• Remote ink-signed notarization (RIN)- In this method, you sign the document with a pen but get it notarized over a video call.
-This can be a good option for those who like the feel of pen on paper but also love the convenience of doing things online.
+- Remote ink-signed notarization (RIN)– In this method, you still meet the notarization requirement of signing the document with a pen, even though it is done over a video call.
+This can be a great option for those who are traditionalists and prefer to sign papers and also like the convenience of doing all things online.

 Why is Online Title Notarization So Popular?